 Accommodative IOLS are also premium IOLs.
 Like multifocal IOLs, accommodative IOLs mean you’ll no longer need glasses.
 What makes this IOL different is how it’s designed.
 The accommodative IOL has a design that mimics how the eye moves naturally.
 This means that the lens can change and move inside the eye as necessary.

 Concerned that you may have a cataract and need cataract surgery?
-Contact Bowden Eye & Associates in Jacksonville, FL to schedule an appointment now!
+Contact Bowden Eye & Associates in Jacksonville, St. Augustine, St. Johns and surrounding areas to schedule an appointment now!